 Interface: If a default answer will be provided in the Display Sets, select the relevant Interface here.
 How to set default answers is discussed in more detail here

 💡Once a question has been answered by any participant it cannot be edited or deleted anymore.
-You can make the questions editable again by removing all answers (Users progress → Remove Answers).
+You can make the questions editable again by removing all answers (Users progress → Remove Answers) and any uploaded ground truth.

-If you are setting up an Educational Reader Study, you also need to add the ground truth to monitor your users performance.
+You can create an Educational Reader Study by checking the is educational checkbox in the reader study settings.
+You also need to add the ground truth to monitor your user's performance.
 Go to Ground Truth and follow the instructions there.
 If ground truth has been added to a Reader Study, any answer given by a reader will be evaluated against the question-specific ground truth.
 The scores can then be compared on the leader board.
 Statistics are also available based on these scores: the average and total scores for each question as well as for each case are displayed in the statistics view.

 💡It is not (yet) possible to include ground truth for annotation questions.